Frequently Asked Questions

 CS4HS was started as a joint effort between Carnegie Mellon University, UCLA, and University of Washington to help introduce high school and middle school CS teachers to new and exciting technologies.
 Now, CS4HS has expanded to include K-12 teachers in all subjects, pre-service teachers, principals, and counselors.
 These programs bring individuals together for a workshop with the goals of invigorating them about computer science and computational thinking, and to provide them with tools and networking opportunities to help them in the classroom.
-Google provides funding to universities to develop and execute the workshops.
+Google provides funding to universities and non-profit organizations to develop and execute the workshops.

 How much does Google fund universities to run CS4HS workshops?